chentingpc/LINE/README.md

 ```
 I have made some adjustments of the original code in this fork.
-Such as printing out log likelihood during training.
+Such as printing out log likelihood during training, and some bug fixes (see commits).

 I also refactorized the code with OOP (in line_oo).
 ```